 Copyright 2013 James Marsh

-The stream is still flowing below a normal level and clear.
+The stream is flowing near a normal level and clear.
 Very good hatches are taking place.
-You have to use caution to keep from spooking the trout.
+We received a good report from a customers fishing it this past week.

 Stream Conditions: